 2. Drink hot peppermint tea

-Peppermint can also help alleviate irritation and expel mucus.
-Research suggests that it can be an effective decongestant, anti-inflammatory, and painkiller.
+Peppermint can may help alleviate irritation and expel mucus.
+Research suggests that it can be an effective decongestant, anti-inflammatory, and pain reliever.

 If you don’t already have peppermint tea, you can pick up loose or bagged teas at your local grocery or online.
 And if you have fresh peppermint, you can easily make your own tea.